Points North Staff

 Partnerships Officer – she/her

-Deborah has been with Points North since 2019, serving as Partnerships officer.
-She is also an Associate Programmer at the Tribeca Film Festival, and Industry Programs Manager for Chicago International Film Festival.
-She was previously Director of Development and Industry Programs for DOCNYC, Producer of the Points North Forum at CIFF, and for many years Manager of Corporate Social Responsibility at HBO.
-Other roles included Impact Producer at Looky Looky Pictures, and Film Evaluator for POV, Catapult Film Fund, and Chicken & Egg Pictures.
+Deborah Rudolph is Partnerships Officer for Points North Institute, and Associate Programmer at Tribeca Festival.
+She was previously Industry Programs Manager for Chicago International Film Festival, Impact Campaign Manager at Looky Looky Pictures, Director of Sponsorship and DOCNYC PRO for DOCNYC, and has served as Producer of the Points North Forum at CIFF, Programming Coordinator at Montclair Film, and for many years as Manager of Corporate Social Responsibility at HBO.
+She has been film evaluator for POV, Catapult Film Fund, and Chicken & Egg Pictures.
+She is dedicated to filmmaker development and education, and building partnerships to increase sustainability for documentary makers.
 She holds a BFA in Film and Photography from NYU, and a Masters in Communication from Columbia University.